Introduction: DIY - Motorcycle Chain Tension Adjustment & Rear Wheel Alignment

 Next to tire pressure and chain lubrication, chain tension (slack) and rear wheel alignment are among the most ignored simple maintenance tasks.
 This despite it being a major factor for both the longevity of the chain and tire, the motorcycles handling, as well as basic safety.
 To see what happens when a motorcycle chain falls off due to neglecting it, click here to see a short video.
 The saddest part is that it could have been totally avoidable with less than an hour of time and a few tools.

 Here we're going to go over how to check the chain slack and adjust chain tension, as well as align the rear tire on a 2017 Kawasaki Ninja 650 ABS.
+It would also be exactly the same process on the 2017- Kawasaki Z650.
 On most modern bikes, the process is extremely similar, so regardless of what bike you ride, you should find some value in this tutorial.

 Tool Requirements: Basic-intermediate

 Working on any vehicle can be risky to both yourself and the vehicle.
 No warranties or guaranties, explicit or implicit, are made or implied regarding the compatibility, suitability or effect on any current warranties.
 All modifications should be made within the reader's capability and under their own exclusive responsibility.

 A bit of motivation to keep making Instructables always helps.
 I'm a participant in the Amazon Services LLC Associates Program as well as eBay Partner Network, affiliate advertising programs designed to provide a means for creators to earn fees by linking to their sites, at no extra cost whatsoever to you.